 Diageo has had two initiatives to assist people out of work in the hospitality business and the elderly through ALONE, by creating a €1.5million fund to aid them.
 They are also contributing to further healthcare workers protection by supplying two million litres of alcohol to make anti-bacterial hand sanitiser to boost stocks depleted by the global coronavirus outbreak.

-They are supporting clients and businesses with information via their website and also calls to talk through individual business situations.
+They are supporting clients and businesses with information via the Grant Thornton website and also calls to talk through individual business situations.

 This content page is being updated constantly as new information on support packages and required actions for businesses emerge.